How to Clean Dogs' Ears - The Expert's Guide

 To work out how often your dog's ears need cleaning, just take a look at the length - dogs with little ears, such as terriers and bulldogs can get away with a bi-monthly ear clean, whereas breeds famous for their long and droopy ears, such as Cocker Spaniels and Basset Hounds will need theirs cleaned once a week.
 That being said, sometimes it is what your dog likes to do that makes them in need of regular cleanings.
 Any dog who likes to take the plunge on a daily walk, whether in the sea, a river or just a muddy stream will definitely need a more regular wash.

-The truth is, there is no harm in keeping clean, so performing a weekly cleaning cleaning on any dog is preferred to fight off infection, mites, and odor.
+The truth is, there is no harm in keeping clean, so performing a weekly cleaning cleaning on any dog is preferred to fight off more serious ear issues.

 The Best Products to Use

 There's a huge range of products on the market, with technical washes and wipes traditionally leading the field.
 Products like Zymox and Virbac fall into this category, and use chemicals or alcohol solutions to clean the ears.
 While these may be effective, there are always downsides to using chemical or alcohol based cleansers, with potential damage to your dog's health being at the top of the list.

 A choice for a more natural approach - such as a cleanser based on fruit oils - is quickly gaining in popularity; their gentle ingredients don't run the risk of irritating your dogs' ears and with natural essences such as coconut, it's a sensory experience that soothes as it cleans.